cncf/kubernetes-community-days/planning/content-management.md

 * Reach out to known event speakers on the CNCF Slack and ask if they have speaking ideas (or if they want to speak at the event!)

 Recruiting a diverse speaker slate requires extra effort.
 Some ideas for this include:
+* Kubernetes Community Days prohibit all male panels so two women speakers means even in case of a cancellation you will have gender diversity
 * Contact organizations like [Women Who Code](https://www.womenwhocode.com/) and [Black Girls Code](http://www.blackgirlscode.com/)
 * Check relevant meetups for past speakers
 * Consider bringing in speakers from outside the region to improve diversity
-* Make sure you have two female speakers on each panel (Kubernetes Community Days prohibit all maale panels so two women speakers means even in case of a cancellation you will have gender diversity)
+* Make sure you have two female speakers on each panel
 * Give speakers at least six weeks of notice so they can make travel arrangements

 ## Judging proposals